-- 1. Trainees are required to disclose some personal information in their applications for training positions and as required by the Division of Human Resources at the University of Utah.
-And as of May 2009, all benefitted University employees are subject to a background check. - 2.
-Sometimes we may ask trainees to take self-assessment instruments, such as the Multicultural Counseling Inventory, as part of various training seminars.
-Similarly, we may ask trainees to take standardized assessment instruments such as the Minnesota Multiphasic Inventory-2, Personality Assessment Inventory, Woodcock-Johnson Psychoeducational Battery-III, or Strong Interest Inventory for the purpose of learning about the instruments and their interpretation prior to using them with clients.
-Results of these inventories and tests are used to increase trainees' awareness and understanding of the instruments and themselves.
+1. Trainees are required to disclose some personal information in their applications for training positions and as required by the Division of Human Resources at the University of Utah.
+And as of May 2009, all benefitted University employees are subject to a background check.

+- 2. Sometimes we may ask trainees to administer standardized instruments to each other for practice, such as the Personality Assessment Inventory, Wechsler Adult Intelligence Scale, Wechsler Individual Achievement Test, Delis-Kaplan Executive Function System, California Verbal Learning Test, Conner's Adult ADHD Rating Scale, Social Responsive Scale, Social Communication Questionnaire for the purpose of learning about the instruments and their interpretation prior to using them with clients.
+Results of these inventories and tests are used to increase trainees' knowledge and familiarity with the instruments.
+They are not fully scored, nor used to evaluate trainees' performance in the agency and the practice results are not expected to be reported or shared with anyone else.
+Trainees may also be asked to complete assessments such as the Multicultural Counseling Inventory, as part of various training seminars.
+The purpose for this is to increase trainee self-awareness and familiarity with the assessment.
 They are not used to evaluate trainees' performance in the agency. - 3.
 Similarly, trainees may have the option to participate in research during the training year, and this research may involve disclosure of personal information.
 Research participation is voluntary and not required by the training program. - 4.
 We might require trainees to provide information necessary to evaluate or obtain assistance for them if it appeared that personal problems were likely to be preventing the trainee from performing their training, clinical, or other professional duties in a competent and ethical manner or were posing a threat to themselves (i.e., suicidal) or others (i.e., homicidal).
 [This policy is consistent with exception #2 of Item 7.04 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010)]. - 5.
 If you have questions or concerns about self-disclosure policies at the UCC, please talk to the Training Director or your primary supervisor for further clarification.